robertoostenveld/unicorn2xx/README.md

 # Unicorn2xx

 This repository includes a number of command-line applications that receive data from the Unicorn Hybrid Black 8-channel EEG system, and stream the data to various other interfaces.
-These applications can be compiled on macOS, Linux ann Windows.
+These applications can be compiled on macOS, Linux and Windows.

+Prior to the Unicorn connecting, the LED gives short flashes every second.
+After connecting it blinks on and off in a regular pace.
+When streaming the LED is constantly on.
+The Bluetooth protocol is documented in a PDF that is hosted on https://github.com/unicorn-bi/Unicorn-Suite-Hybrid-Black.

+If you encounter Bluetooth connection problems on macOS, such as the LED keeps giving short flashes which indicates that it is not connecting, open a terminal and type

+    sudo pkill bluetoothd

 ## Unicorn2txt